-Councilor Rothhaus stated his understanding, without the RPCs saying yes this is a project we want

-- done, even though it is in the State's Ten-Year Plan, it would not get done.
-Mr. Roache stated the - purpose of the MPO (NRPC serves in that capacity) is to give the communities a voice in decision - making on transportation projects.
-There is a misconception out there a lot of the time that NRPC is sort - of this group of planners who may lean a little bit to the left and like bike lanes and sidewalks, and they - are out there pushing projects.
-Really instead what they do is try to produce information that helps folks - like Deputy Director Fox who serves on the TTAC and those who serve on the Commission make decisions that are based on the data that the NRPC produces for them.
-In answer to the direct question; - decisions that are based on the data that the NRPC produces for them.
-In answer to the direct question; yes if, based on the information, the 13 communities come together and say we don't think this is a good - idea, they vote a project down.
-An example of when that occurred is in 2012 with the amendment for - the toll issue.
-Councilor Rothhaus commented that is when he learned a project not supported by the - 42 NRPC would not go through.
-Mr. Roache remarked it is the getting together of the 13 communities on a - 43 project to agree that it is either a priority for the region or it is not. - 44 - 45 Mr. Roache remarked he believes, as a whole, the widening would probably be supported by most of the - 46 communities.
-The toll issue has a good many in the region concerned about the way it has been47 handled. - 48
+Councilor Rothhaus stated his understanding, without the RPCs saying yes this is a project we want done, even though it is in the State's Ten-Year Plan, it would not get done.
+Mr. Roache stated the purpose of the MPO (NRPC serves in that capacity) is to give the communities a voice in decision making on transportation projects.
+There is a misconception out there a lot of the time that NRPC is sort of this group of planners who may lean a little bit to the left and like bike lanes and sidewalks, and they are out there pushing projects.
+Really instead what they do is try to produce information that helps folks like Deputy Director Fox who serves on the TTAC and those who serve on the Commission make decisions that are based on the data that the NRPC produces for them.
+In answer to the direct question; yes if, based on the information, the 13 communities come together and say we don't think this is a good idea, they vote a project down.
+An example of when that occurred is in 2012 with the amendment for the toll issue.
+Councilor Rothhaus commented that is when he learned a project not supported by the NRPC would not go through.
+Mr. Roache remarked it is the getting together of the 13 communities on a project to agree that it is either a priority for the region or it is not.

+Mr. Roache remarked he believes, as a whole, the widening would probably be supported by most of the communities.
+The toll issue has a good many in the region concerned about the way it has been handled.
-1 Councilor Mahon stated the widening project only goes from Exit 11 to 101 in Bedford.
-Mr. Roache

-2 spoke of an error that was not corrected to the Town Council; the original request/report from the

-- 3 NHDOT stated from Exit 11 to 293.
-When the issue was raised, they conducted a review, which - 4 resulted in the response the language should have stated Exit 8.
-A new notice was placed on the NRPC - 5 website indicating the change.
-Councilor Mahon stated his understanding the request is to do what he - 6 would call preliminary engineering work, which is to go through and review what has to be done as part - 7 of the project so that they can begin preparing bid documents, etc. Mr. Roache stated the impression to - 8 be accurate; it would be for preliminary engineering and environmental permitting. - 9
+Councilor Mahon stated the widening project only goes from Exit 11 to 101 in Bedford.
+Mr. Roache spoke of an error that was not corrected to the Town Council; the original request/report from the NHDOT stated from Exit 11 to 293.
+When the issue was raised, they conducted a review, which resulted in the response the language should have stated Exit 8.
+A new notice was placed on the NRPC website indicating the change.
+Councilor Mahon stated his understanding the request is to do what he would call preliminary engineering work, which is to go through and review what has to be done as part of the project so that they can begin preparing bid documents, etc. Mr. Roache stated the impression to be accurate; it would be for preliminary engineering and environmental permitting.

-10 Councilor Mahon commented the dead silence in this whole thing is where is the toll plaza.
-During the

-- discussion of the Ten-Year Plan statements were made that it would have to be moved far enough south - 12 to mollify the Federal Transit Authority so that the State would not have to repay the Federal money - they received to put in Raymond Wieczorek Drive.
-Going back 5-6 years ago, the proposal was to put - the open road tolling plaza at exit 10.
-He stated his presumption somewhere during the preliminary - 15 engineering a site will be chosen for the open road tolling. - 16
+Councilor Mahon commented the dead silence in this whole thing is where is the toll plaza.
+During the discussion of the Ten-Year Plan statements were made that it would have to be moved far enough south to mollify the Federal Transit Authority so that the State would not have to repay the Federal money they received to put in Raymond Wieczorek Drive.
+Going back 5-6 years ago, the proposal was to put the open road tolling plaza at exit 10.
+He stated his presumption somewhere during the preliminary engineering a site will be chosen for the open road tolling.